Is it possible to get legally married in France as a foreigner?

 1. Legal cost

-Photography and Videography: A professional wedding photographer in France might charge anywhere from €1,000 to €4,000, depending on their experience and the duration of coverage.
+- Photography and Videography: A professional wedding photographer in France typically charges between €1,000 and €4,000, depending on their experience and the duration of coverage.

-Food and Drinks: If you're hosting a reception, the cost of catering can be one of your most significant expenses.
-Depending on the menu and number of guests, this can range from €50 to over €150 per person.
+- Food and Drinks: If you're hosting a reception, the cost of catering can be one of your most significant expenses.
+Depending on the menu and the number of guests, the price can range from €50 to over €150 per person.

-Entertainment: Hiring a DJ or a live band, along with other entertainers like magicians or dancers, will add to your costs.
+- Entertainment: Hiring a DJ or live band, along with other entertainers such as magicians or dancers, will add to your costs.
 Prices can range from €500 to several thousand euros.

-Decorations and Flowers: Depending on your theme and venue, decorations and floral arrangements can add up.
+- Decorations and Flowers: Depending on your theme and venue, the cost of decorations and floral arrangements can add up.
 Expect to budget anywhere from €500 to over €2,000.

-Miscellaneous: Don't forget other costs like transportation, hair and makeup, wedding favours, and any pre-wedding events like rehearsals or dinners.
+- Miscellaneous: Don't forget other costs, such as transportation, hair and makeup, wedding favors, and any pre-wedding events like rehearsals or dinners.

 While the above might seem overwhelming, remember that there are ways to save.
 Off-peak season weddings, weekday ceremonies, or choosing less touristy regions of France can all help in reducing costs.